River Yare – Reedham Ferry to Berney Arms

 The River Yare meanders gently beside Haddiscoe Island with 360-

 Polkeys and Cadge’s Mill along with the now derelict North Mill drained Reedham Marshes.
-Cadge’s Mill is closest to the moorings and was built between 1870 and the early 1880’s.
+Cadge’s Mill is closest to Polkey’s Mill Moorings and was built between 1870 and the early 1880’s.
 The mill was in use until replaced by a diesel pump in 1941.
 A new cap was installed in 2006, the mill contains the electrical switchgear for the nearby electric pump.

 The Norfolk Windmills Trust restored Polkeys and Cadge’s Mill.
 Together with the adjacent steam engine house, diesel pump shed and nearby electric pump they represent all the different forms of drainage used on the Broads.
 Built sometime prior to 1880 Polkeys Mill was in use until 1941, unusually the sails turn in a clockwise direction.
 There is an exhibition within the building on the drainage of the marshes.
 The mill is open and weather permitting in operation during the National Mills Weekend held in May.

 The Yare continues on it’s way meandering through Reedham and Berney Marshes towards Berney Arms, soke dykes along this section hint at the state of the tide as they either fill or empty.

 In the distance 2 1/2 miles below Polkeys Mill is the mill at Berney Arms.

 Keep to the marked channel on approaching Berney Arms Mill.
 The moorings here are split into a number of sections.
 There are two Broads Authority moorings, Berney Mill and Berney Arms Reach.
 A section near Berney Arms pub is privately owned and therefore a fee maybe payable.

 The tide flows fast with a rise and fall of 4 ft, spring lines are advised when mooring